wpilibsuite/sysid/README.md

 SysId uses Gradle to build.
 To build debug and release versions of the main executable and run tests, run `./gradlew build`.
 During development, you can use `./gradlew run` to build and run the debug executable.

+SysId also has integration tests, which involves launching a robot program with simulation physics, characterizing it and verifying the gains.
+These tests are not enabled by default; instead, you need to pass the `-PwithIntegration` flag into Gradle.
+To run just the integration tests, you can use `./gradlew runIntegrationTests -PwithIntegration`.

+There is also a robot project in `integration_test_project` that you can use to test out SysId.
+To launch the robot program, simply `cd` into it and run `./gradlew simulateCpp`.

 ### Requirements

 - [JDK 11](https://adoptopenjdk.net/)